martinszajt/draw-editor/README.md

 A modern Next.js (App Router) application for creating, editing, and managing draw documents with AI-powered image generation.

+Documents and data lives in server memory. that's why a limit of documents is set.

 ## Features

 - **Document Management:** Create, preview, and edit documents.